Get

 Jack Russells are known for their trademark terrier appearance with a medium snout and a short, low shedding coat.
 Their coats can be smooth or wiry and Jack Russell Terriers can also be small, though they are bigger than toy breed dogs like Min-Pins.

 They are quite friendly, but training should be a priority with Jack Russell Terriers who, as hunting dogs, will see the cat as prey.
 Remember, these dogs were bred to chase and bark, so if you’re in a busy apartment building, they may not be the breed for you.
-Jack Russell Terriers are known to have strong tendencies to bark, so again, training and manners from a young age is definitely a good idea.
+Jack Russell Terriers are known to have strong tendencies to bark, so again, training and manners from a young age are definitely a good idea.

 Conclusion

 If you’re out for a hardy, energetic dog that wants to work, then a Jack Russell Terrier might be a great choice.
 These dogs thrive on a farm or in any environment where they can be given a job to do.
 They are loyal, they are dedicated, and they certainly don’t give up easily.
-Jack Russells, like so many dogs, make for fantastic companions, but aren’t for the faint of heart!
+Jack Russells, like so many dogs, make for fantastic companions but aren’t for the faint of heart!

 You may be interested in: